badgersow/lock-error-snitch/README.md

 #### Parameters

+`-Dlock.snitch.traces.directory=.`

+Directory where trace files are going to be created.
+Please check that application has write access to it.

 `-Dlock.snitch.max.trace.files=10`

 Maximum number of files with listing for this particular JVM.
 Helps not to spam the hard drive.